WebAssembly/design/Rationale.md

   which that language doesn't care about, but which another language may want.

+# Motivating Scenarios

+This section captures user focused narratives that are representative for the problem domain of WebAssembly, its value proposition, and the broader ecosystem in which it participates.
+Design decisions can be traced back and motivated by these scenarios.

+Related, the [use cases](UseCases.md) enumerate examples of envisioned applications of WebAssembly.
+When elaborating a scenario, we may choose one of such use cases for illustration, however, the scenario should be representative for other use cases as well.

+Some scenarios may closely relate to a design area, such as feature testing, while others may crosscut design areas and even get out of the scope of the runtime standardization effort.
+This is intentional, in order to ensure we have a clear picture of the broader context in which WebAssembly will be used.

+## Application Development Scenarios

+### Plugin-free Application Deployment
+A startup wants to offer a new 4K video streaming service to a great breadth of consumers, across any device - from mobile, to browser, to TV appliance.
+Their key technological advantage that enables their value proposition is a proprietary codec.

+Given the breadth of devices needing targeting, and their diverse resource constraints, and balancing business constraints (time to market, cost of development and funding runway), the engineers at the startup decide to implement the codec in C/C++, because it offers precise control over resource utilization, and because of the language's portability - the C/C++ source can be easily compiled to target the various OSes and ISAs the startup needs to target.

+This decision lets them easily target mobile device consumers.
+When trying to extend to browser consumers, traditionally their options would have been:

+1. Develop a custom plugin.
+This means taking on servicing costs and the risk of bad PR due to security holes.

+2. Work out a JavaScript implementation.
+This means additional development cost and carries the risk of failing to deliver, given the nature of the language and its performance SLA.

+3. Offer a degraded service to browser users, by streaming content in one of the supported codecs (HTML 5).
+This carries a cost on the server side, as well as counters one of the value propositions of the startups' value propositions - broad reaching 4K streaming.

+4. Use (P)NaCl or asm.js.
+The former is only supported on Chrome, and the latter has inconsistent support and performance characteristics over the various browsers.

 ## Motivating Scenarios for Feature Testing

 1. [Post-MVP](PostMVP.md),